osism/documentation/source/verify/generic.rst

 Common containers
 =================

 The three following containers should run on each node.
+The ``docker ps`` command can be used for displaying containers.

 * ``cron`` with ``registry-1.osism.io/osism/cron:ocata-20171120-0``
 * ``fluentd`` with ``registry-1.osism.io/osism/fluentd:ocata-20171120-0``